jeffschwartz/linklist/readme.md

 The above includes calling a callback function for each traversed link.

-### And here's the result of traversing an array of 1,000,000 elements:
+### And here's the result of traversing an array of 1,000,000 elements on the latest release of Chrome:

 > Iterate 1,000,000 links using Array: 12.492ms